paulboone/sam-subjobserver/README.md

 # SAM SUBJOBSERVER

-This server lets you queue your own jobs outside of the SAM qsub queue.
+This server lets you queue your own jobs outside of the CRC slurm queue.
 The advantages are:

-- No need to write custom code to run multiple jobs on the same reserved SAM node. (i.e. no need to say run the first 100 materials on node1, the second 100 materials on node2, etc).
+- No need to write custom code to run multiple jobs on the same reserved CRC node. (i.e. no need to say run the first 100 materials on node1, the second 100 materials on node2, etc).
-- Can queue all the jobs you want to run without reserving any SAM resources.
+- Can queue all the jobs you want to run without reserving any CRC resources.
-- Can launch as many SAM resources as you want at any time to burn through the queue.
-If it isn't going fast enough, add more SAM resources later.
+- Can launch as many CRC resources as you want at any time to burn through the queue.
+If it isn't going fast enough, add more CRC resources later.

-## Recommended environment setup for Frank
+## Recommended environment setup for CRC

 The recommended environment is python 3.5, and a venv for your the project's requirements.